rgmeseguer/MutResid/README.md

 # MutResid
-A python module that uses MDanalysis and to take a protein structure in PDB and mutates one residue returning a PDB and then runs it trough tleap to return the required Amber files.
+This Python module harnesses the power of MDAnalysis to facilitate the mutation of individual residues within protein structures in PDB format.
+Additionally, it seamlessly integrates with tleap to generate the requisite Amber files for further analysis and simulation.

 ## Dependecies:
 - numpy